By Anthony Caruso III | Publisher

-While he is leaving Alabama, Tagovailoa does have some concern for NFL personnel.
+While he is leaving Alabama, Tagovailoa does have some concerns from NFL personnel.
 In November, he suffered a hip injury against the Mississippi State Bulldogs that cost him the rest of the season.

-Tagovailoa said teams do not concern his injury a hip injury.
+Tagovailoa said teams do not have concerns about his injury — a hip injury.
 He said teams are considering it like a knee injury.